 The Act (Article 69) provides that a third party who suffered damages as a result of infringement of the Act shall have the right to file a civil action for damages against the infringer before the Intellectual Property and International Trade Court.
 The Consumer Protection Commission or other associations recognised under the law on consumer protection may file class action on behalf of consumers or members of the associations.
 The Act requires that such action be filed within one year from the date the person suffering damages knows or should have known the cause of such damage.

 There is no recognition of leniency in the Act or any implementing regulations.

 The TCC has broad investigation powers under the Act, similar to those of police officers under the Thai Criminal Procedure Code.
 It can issue subpoenas requesting any persons to provide both oral and written information, and conduct raids on premises of the business operators or other relevant persons to search and seize evidence for examination (see Section 63 of the Act).

-Sanctions for non-compliance with the TCC’s investigations can lead to imprisonment of up to one year and fines of up to 20,000 Baht (approx. US$650) (see Sections 73 and 74 of the Act).
+Sanctions for non-compliance with the TCC’s investigations can lead to a maximum imprisonment of one year and a maximum fine of 20,000 baht (approx. US$650) (see Sections 73 and 74 of the Act).